Aaronwang1013/TradeChat/README.md

 # TradeChat

-TradeChat provides a platform for users to discuss companies of interest and receive real-time feedback on market sentiment analysis for these companies.
+Trade Chat provides a platform for users to discuss companies of interest and receive real-time feedback on market sentiment analysis for these companies.
 Additionally, it offers basic backtesting and forecasting tools to users, creating a comprehensive stock trading community platform.

 Website: [TradeChat](https://tradechat.online/)